hammerheim-game/hammerheim-rules/3-warbands/ostlanders.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 6 3 2 4 4 3 3 2 7
-Weapons/Armor: Ogre-kin may be equipped with weapons and armor chosen from the Ogre-kin Equipment list.
+Weapons/Armour: Ogre-kin may be equipped with weapons and armour chosen from the Ogre-kin Equipment list.
 Special Rules
 Fear: Ogre-kin are large, threatening creatures that cause Fear.
 See the Psychology section for details.